biggora/trinte/README.md

 <a name="in-the-wild"></a>
 ## In the Wild

-The following projects use express-useragent.
+The following projects use TrinteJS.

-If you are using express-useragent in a project, app, or module, get on the list below by getting in touch or submitting a pull request with changes to the README.
+If you are using TrinteJS in a project, app, or module, get on the list below by getting in touch or submitting a pull request with changes to the README.

 <a name="startups-and-apps"></a>